LoopKit/loopdocs/docs/gh-actions/gh-update.md

 1. Sign in to GitHub and select your LoopWorkspace repository from your repositories list
 1. Look to see if your fork is up to date
     * The dropdown in this graphic shows the dev branch.
-    * To build Loop 3.0, you will want main, which should be the default.
-For a specific release, such as 3.1.2 (which does not exist - so don't look for it), it will be that specific release.
+    * To build Loop 3.2, you will want main
+    * If you previously build Loop 3.0 with this method - don't forget to update your branch
     * If your fork is up to date with LoopKit version for that `{branch}`, you will see the message `This branch is up to date with LoopKit/LoopWorkspace:{branch}}` - there is no need to build again unless you are near your 90 day expiration data - in which case, proceed to Step 3
     * If your fork shows a message such as `This branch is 3 commits behind LoopKit:dev` and you want to update and build, then click `Sync Fork` by tapping where the red rectangle is shown in the graphic below, then in the pop-up window, tap on `Update branch`